The Other Wes Moore: Reception

 Publishers Weekly starred the review and called the book "a moving exploration of roads not taken."

 Kirkus Reviews called it "A testament to the importance of youth mentoring."

 Rosenthal stated that "Moore's book could be another worthy example, and a potential pick for [2011's] One Maryland, One Book program."

 In her review, Romero recommended skimming the book, the three possible ratings being reading, skimming or not reading the book at all.

-Moore stated that he did not receive a significant amount of mail addressed to him with criticism of the book.
+The author said that he did not receive a significant amount of mail addressed to him with criticism of the book.

 Prothero's family did not assist with the publication of the book, nor did they agree with it.
-The author stated that he had no intentions of harming the Prothero family, nor did he intend to provide any excuses for the murder and robbery.
-The author stated, "But I was very careful not to glorify Wes or excuse what happened in any way, and I think most people understand that."
+The author said that he had no intentions of harming the Prothero family, nor did he intend to provide any excuses for the murder and robbery.
+The author said, "But I was very careful not to glorify Wes or excuse what happened in any way, and I think most people understand that."
 The author added that he received some letters showing concern for Prothero.
+In April 2022, Prothero's family accused the author of making contradictory statements about where the proceeds of the book went, saying that the family "directed no donations" to anywhere, including the nonprofits that the author named.
+The family also said that the author exaggerated his role in their son's life.